Beck, Pia [Pieternella]

 - Wim van Eyle

-(b The Hague, Sept 18, 1925).
+(b The Hague, Sept 18, 1925; d Torremolinos, Spain, Nov 26, 2009).
 Dutch pianist and singer.
-She is self-taught as a musician.
+She was self-taught as a musician.
 She sang with a Hawaiian vocal group, the Samoa Girls (1939–42), sang and played piano with the Dutch group the Miller Sextet (1944–9), and appeared in shows sponsored by the USO.
 From 1949 she led a trio and worked as a soloist, and between 1952 and 1967 she made several visits to the USA (approximately at yearly intervals) during which she performed in Hollywood and at Birdland in New York; she also took Eddie de Haas and Wallace Bishop for an engagement in the South in 1957, but racist conditions prevented Bishop from working – he returned to the Netherlands and Al Levitt took his place.
 Beck operated a club in Torremolinos, Spain, from 1965.
-In the 1980s she returned to the Netherlands, where she has worked mainly with her trio, with Koos Serierse, George van Deyl, or Henk Haverhoek on double bass, and Kees Kranenburg, Huub Janssen, or Roberto Haliffi on drums.
+In the 1980s she returned to the Netherlands, where she worked mainly with her trio, with Koos Serierse, George van Deyl, or Henk Haverhoek on double bass, and Kees Kranenburg, Huub Janssen, or Roberto Haliffi on drums.
 She made a number of recordings, of which ...